 It is interesting first to observe that Jesus has a will of His own, and second that He submits it to the Fathers’ will, and he demonstrates this in action.
-I think, although the phrase ‘free will’ is not directly mentioned in the Bible except in the OT in some translations (in Leviticus, Numbers, Deuteronomy, 2 Chronicles, Ezra, Psalms – though most of these seem to be in relation to keeping the laws), the understanding of what the phrase means today is helpful when used in conjunction with increasing understanding of the Bible and that sometimes the phrase ‘free will’ is a hinderance to people especially in relation to pre-destination and to someone understanding how our modern understanding of the phrase ‘free will’ ‘fits’ in relation to God.
+Although the phrase ‘free will’ is not directly mentioned in the Bible except in the OT in some translations (in Leviticus, Numbers, Deuteronomy, 2 Chronicles, Ezra, Psalms – though most of these seem to be in relation to keeping the laws), the understanding of what the phrase means today is helpful when used in conjunction with increasing understanding of the Bible and that sometimes the phrase ‘free will’ is a hinderance to people especially in relation to pre-destination and to someone understanding how our modern understanding of the phrase ‘free will’ ‘fits’ in relation to God.

 We are to become Christ-like as Christians – if Christ submitted His will to the Father, then it follows that we should willingly submit too (this is different to not having a free will to submit).
 Most of us probably already know this, but from a quick search on the internet, it seems that there is more attempting to disprove or invalidate the Bible by directly associating the notion of free will and predestination and suggesting that no-one therefore has free will (even some Christians suggest this) as we understand the term to mean in language use.